heiswayi/heiswayi.nrird.com/_posts/2017-03-14-send-email-notification-using-powershell-script.md

     [string]$EmailTo = "",
     [string]$EmailCC = "",
     [string]$EmailFrom = "sender@example.com"

     # ...more parameters that suit your needs
     # continue here...
 )
 ```

-Then, you can execute your PowerShell script in something looked like this way depending on what kind of program you use.
+Then, you can execute your PowerShell script in something looked like this way, depending on what kind of program you use.
 Some program may need you to provide the path of script and the arguments explicitly.

 ```
 ./EmailNotification.ps1 -EmailTo "qa-engineer@email.com" -EmailCC "manager@email.com" ...